ashipaek0/energy-dashboard/README.md

 This repository includes a GitHub Actions workflow that automatically builds and pushes a Docker image to Docker Hub on every push to main.

-If you want to automatically update the running container on your server, add Watchtower to your `docker-compose.yml`:
+To automatically update the running container on your server, add Watchtower to your `docker-compose.yml`:

 ```yaml
 watchtower: